masonbatch/dsc-capstone/README.md

 ### Relevant Findings
 1. Produce a Small Budget Film
-    * Small Budget Films have an average Gross Margin of 49.86% and Big Budgets is 53.13
+    * Small Budget Films have an average Gross Margin of 46.41% and Big Budgets is 40.33%
-    * These results are not significantly different based on our testing and as such we would recommend Small Budget
+    * These results are significantly different based on our testing and as such we would recommend Small Budget
-    * Small budget films have a higher probability of profit compared to big budget
-        * Thus a better chance to see return on money spent producing a film
+        * Thus a better chance to see return on money spent producing a film since average gross margin is larger
 2. Create a movie in the Family genre
     * After some analysis we came to the conclusion that a drama movie would be the best movie to produce
         * Has the highest mean Domestic Profit